Big Jeff Pfeffer

 Francis Xavier "Big Jeff" Pfeffer (March 31, 1882 – December 19, 1954) was an American Major League pitcher from 1905 to 1911.
 He threw a no-hitter in 1907.

-He was the older brother of Jeff Pfeffer.
+Pfeffer was born, and grew up, in Illinois, to a devout Catholic family.
+He was the seventh of ten children.
+His eldest sister Rose became a religious sister at the Sisters of Providence in Terre Haute, Indiana where she received the name Sister Mary Gervase.
+His younger brother was Jeff Pfeffer.

 Pfeffer attended the University of Illinois.
 He made his MLB debut on April 15, 1905 for the Chicago Cubs and had a 4-4 record for them that season.
 He missed out on the 1906 World Series, going to Boston, where he had his most active season with a record of 13-22 for the 1906 season.
 He finished second in the National League that season in complete games and strikeouts.

 Early the following season, Pfeffer pitched a no-hitter on May 8, 1907, with the Boston Doves defeating Cincinnati 6-0.